pasemes/pasemes.github.io/_posts/2017-05-01-welcome-to-the-blog!.md

 ---
 layout: post
 title: "Welcome to the blog!
-(Or where is the evidence regarding practices and tools)"
+(Or where is the evidence regarding software development practices and tools?)"
 tags: [personal, meta, blog]
 bigimg: /img/blog/welcome-to-the-blog/evidence.jpg
 date: 2017-05-01 12:00:00 -0300